Over the past several decades, dietary fat has often had an undeserved “unhealthy” reputation.

-For this reason, saturated fatty acids are very stable, they rarely react with other molecules, and they are very resistant to oxidation (4).
+For this reason, they are very resistant to oxidation (10).

 The following diagram shows the molecular structure of saturated fat;

-In contrast, monounsaturated fatty acids contain one (mono) carbon-carbon double bond and are not fully saturated with hydrogen.
-This double bond can be broken, which makes monounsaturated fat more prone to oxidation than saturated fat (10).
+In contrast, monounsaturated fatty acids contain one (mono) carbon-carbon double bond and they are not fully saturated with hydrogen.
+This double bond can be broken, which makes monounsaturated fat slightly more prone to oxidation than saturated fat (11).

 Here is the structure of a monounsaturated fatty acid;

-Lastly, polyunsaturated fats contain multiple (poly) double bonds, and they are thus much more prone to oxidation than other fatty acids (11).
+Lastly, polyunsaturated fats contain multiple (poly) double bonds, and they are more prone to oxidation than other fatty acids (12).

 The diagram below shows one example of a polyunsaturated fatty acid which, in this case, has two double bonds;

-Since olive oil is more than 90% saturated and monounsaturated fat, it is fairly resistant to oxidation.
+Since olive oil is around 90% saturated and monounsaturated fat, it is fairly resistant to oxidation.

-However, research shows that the fatty acids in cooking oil can breakdown before an oil even hits that smoke point.
+However, research demonstrates that the fatty acids in cooking oil can breakdown before an oil even hits that smoke point.

-For example, a recent study compared the chemical and physical changes in ten commercial oils while heating them at a temperature of 180°C (356°F) and various other heat/time tests (12).
+For example, a recent study compared the chemical and physical changes in ten commercial oils while heating them at a temperature of 180°C (356°F), among various other heat/time tests (15).